-Potentially Significant Unless Less Than Potentially Significant Impact (PSI) Mitigation Incorporated (PSUMI) Significant Impact (LTSI) No Impact (NI)

-XI.
-HYDROLOGY AND WATER QUALITY

-- a) Violate any water quality standards or waste discharge requirements? - b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? - c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site? - d) Substantially alter the existing drainage patterns of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site? - e) Create or contribute runoff water, which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? - f) Otherwise substantially degrade water quality? - g) Place housing within a 100-year flood hazard area as mapped on a Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? - h) Place within a 100-year flood hazard area structures which would impede or redirect the flood flows? - Expose people or structures to a significant risk of loss injury or death involving flooding, including flooding as a result of the failure of a levee or dam? - j) Inundation by seiche, tsunami, or mudflow? - a, f) The projects have the potential to create urban non-point source discharge (e.g., synthetic/organic chemicals).
-No waste discharge requirements have been issued for the proposed sites.
-Potentially significant water quality impacts have been identified and will be addressed in the EIR. - b) During construction, potable water would be brought to the sites for drinking and domestic needs, while construction water would be brought to the sites for soil conditioning and dust suppression.
-If municipal water is available for use, water for operational use may also be trucked to the sites.
-Because the solar panels will be pole-mounted above ground, they are not considered "hardscape," such as roads, building foundations, or parking areas, as they do not require a substantial amount of impervious material.
+Potentially Significant Impact (PSI) Potentially Significant Unless Mitigation Incorporated (PSUMI) Less Than Significant Impact (LTSI) No Impact (NI) XI.
+HYDROLOGY AND WATER QUALITY Would t he project: a) Violate any water quality standards or waste discharge requirements? \boxtimes b) Substantially deplete groundwater supplies or interfere substantially with groundwater recharge such that there would be a net deficit in aquifer volume or a lowering of the local groundwater table level (e.g., the production rate of pre-existing nearby wells would drop to a level which would not support existing land uses or planned uses for which permits have been granted)? \boxtimes c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river, in a manner which would result in substantial erosion or siltation on- or off-site? d) Substantially alter the existing drainage patterns of the site or area, including through the alteration of the course of a stream or river, or substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site? \boxtimes e) Create or contribute runoff water, which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? \boxtimes f) Otherwise substantially degrade water quality? \boxtimes g) Place housing within a 100-year flood hazard area as mapped on a Flood Hazard Boundary or Flood Insurance Rate Map or other flood hazard delineation map? h) Place within a 100-year flood hazard area structures which would impede or redirect the flood flows? \boxtimes i) Expose people or structures to a significant risk of loss injury or death involving flooding, including flooding as a result of the failure of a levee or dam? \boxtimes j) Inundation by seiche, tsunami, or mudflow? \boxtimes a, f) The projects have the potential (e.g., synthetic/organic chemicals).
+No proposed sites.
+Potentially significant addressed in the EIR. vaste dischar ge requirements ha ve been issue ed for the b) During construction, potable water won needs, while construction water would suppression.
+If municipal water is ava trucked to the sites.
+Because the solar not considered "hardscape," such as a be brought t ilable for use panels will o the sites for soil e e, water for operation be pole-mounted at conditioning onal use may oove ground, and dust also be they are do not require a substantial amount of impervious material.
 The panels and their mounting foundation would not impede groundwater recharge.
 Impacts would be less than significant.